ActiveLogin/ActiveLogin.Authentication/README.md

 ### What version of .NET is supported?

-The API-wrappers (*.Api) target .NET Standard 2.0, so they can be used from .NET Core >= 2.0 and .NET Framework >= 4.6.1, [see full reference here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
+The API-wrappers (*.Api) target .NET Standard 2.0, so they can be used from .NET >= 5.0, .NET Core >= 2.0 and .NET Framework >= 4.6.1, [see full reference here](https://docs.microsoft.com/en-us/dotnet/standard/net-standard#net-implementation-support).
 The packages that target .NET Standard are strong named as they can be used from .NET Framework where strong naming can be relevant.

-The authentication modules (*.AspNetCore), and related packages, depend on ASP.NET Core MVC 3.1 and therefore require .NET Core 3.1.
+The authentication modules (*.AspNetCore), and related packages, depend on ASP.NET 6 and therefore require .NET 6.

-Our samples target .NET Core 3.1.
+Our samples target .NET 6.

 ### How do I build the solution locally?

-Active Login is built using .NET Core, make sure you have the relevant version of the SDK and runtime installed.
+Active Login is built using .NET, make sure you have the relevant version of the SDK and runtime installed.

 Run the following command in the root to build all projects: